Then this gives 5 distinct moments at which you could exercise:

 In our example, this is what the taxes do depending on when you exercise:

-If you work for a constantly growing startup, you can maximize your net profit by exercising in advance of the exit.
+If you work for a constantly growing startup, you can maximize your net gains by exercising in advance of the exit.

 And the earlier you do this, the less cash you need.